2D Code Printing

 CO2, Fibre and UV lasers for coding and marking

-Data Matrix and QR codes |GS1 compliant 2D codes | Permanent codes | High-speed production | Low maintenance | Zero consumables | Large marking field
+Data Matrix and QR codes |GS1 codes | Permanent codes | High-speed production | Low maintenance | Zero consumables | Large marking field

 Thermal Transfer Overprinters

-Data Matrix and QR codes |GS1 compliant 2D codes | Idea for flexible materials | High-speed production | Up to 107mm wide message | Easy integration | Black and colour ribbons
+Data Matrix and QR codes |GS1 codes | Idea for flexible materials | High-speed production | Up to 107mm wide message | Easy integration | Black and colour ribbons

 Whatever the application or product, Linx has a coding solution suitable to your needs